Further assessment of Depression

 - Refer on to health professional for further assessment of depression

-- Assess for safety of mother and infant and need for crisis support if score ≥ 15
+- Assess for safety of mother, father and infant and need for crisis support if score ≥ 15

 Screening requires a full diagnostic assessment to be confident that depression is present.

 For a diagnosis of clinical depression (DSM-5), a parent should experience at least five symptoms from the list below, of which one must be symptom 1 or symptom 2, occurring on most days in the previous two weeks.

 7. Inability to think clearly or concentrate.